The genus 1 bridge number of satellite knots: Eliminating Matched Pairs

 In this case $H_i$ and $H_{i+2}$ are incident to components, necessarily vertical annuli, of $\ob{\mc{A}}$ on both sides.
 By Definition \ref{def: interchange}, part (3), the result of the interchange is $Q$-locally thin and the annuli $A$ and $A'$ are unaffected by the interchange.
 By Lemma \ref{discs persist}, as we are repeatedly using the $Q$-discs on either side of $\ob{\mc{A}}$ to perform the weak reduction, none of the $Q$-weak reductions increase $\ell(A, A')$.
 By Lemma \ref{Q-moves and annuli}, none of the $Q$-moves increase the number of nested annuli.
 Conclusions (1) - (3) follow from Lemma \ref{discs persist} and the fact that $Q$-discs are disjoint from vertical annuli and the vertical annuli in the insulating set separate the surfaces intersecting them.

 \textbf{Case 2:} $\ell(A, A') \geq 2$ and one, or both of $H_i$ or $H_{i+1}$ is incident to $A$ or $A'$.

 As in Lemma \ref{Q-moves and annuli}, the annulus $A$ persists as a curved annulus and $A'$ persists as a nested annulus up until the final $Q$-move in the sequence $(\mc{K}_i)$.
 In this case, the final $Q$-move in the sequence $(\mc{K}_i)$ consists of isotoping a thick surface $\mc{K}_n(1)$, as well as the adjacent thin surface $F_{2}$ across $A$ or $A'$.
 As in Lemma \ref{Q-moves and annuli}, we preserve the existence of a matched pair corresponding to $(A, A')$; however, one or both of the annuli in this matched pair may be $\boundary$-parallel.
-In any case, we have strictly decreased $\ell(A, A')$, as in Figure \ref{fig: interchange case 2} and \ref{fig: interchange case 2-2}.
+In any case, we have strictly decreased $\ell(A, A')$.
 As in Case 1, (1) - (3) hold.
 If one or both of $A, A'$ is now $\boundary$-parallel, we may isotope the thick surface across it.
-This causes the curved annulus $A$ to combine with the nested annulus $A'$, eliminating the matched pair $(A, A')$ without creating any new matched pairs. \end{proof}
+This causes the curved annulus $A$ to combine with the nested annulus $A'$, eliminating the matched pair $(A, A')$ without creating any new matched pairs.
+Figure \ref{fig: interchange case 2} shows the situation when only one of $H_i$, $H_{i+1}$ are incident to $A \cup A'$.
+Figure \ref{fig: interchange case 2-2} shows the case when both are. \end{proof}

 \begin{proposition} Suppose $\mc{J} \in \H(Q)$.
 Then there exists $\mc{H} \in \H(Q)$ with: \begin{itemize} \item $\netw(\mc{J}) = \netw(\mc{H})$ and $\netg(\mc{J}) = \netg(\mc{H})$ \item $N(\mc{H}) \leq N(\mc{J})$ \item there is no cancellable matched pair in $Q$ with respect to $\mc{H}$. \end{itemize} \end{proposition}